More about the GLT online Motor Learning Course

 Module One: An Introduction to Motor Learning

 What is motor learning?
 You'll find out here.
 Think of this section as Motor Learning 101, but way less time consuming than an actual college course.
 We collaborated with Dr. Tim Lee and did a podcast covering Motor learning and some common myths.
-You can watch the podcast named 'The Myth of Muscle Memory' here, you should... its awesome!
+You can watch the podcast named 'The Myth of Muscle Memory' here below, you should... its awesome!
 Light hearted, but very informational.
 Bravo Tim!

 Module Two: Motor Programs